Last updated: October 17, 2022

 - Walls Lookout (to the north).

-If you’ve enjoyed the walk from Hat Hill to Bald Head, you’ll also appreciate the walking tracks to the above three landmarks, as they’re quite similar with fantastic views.
+If you’ve enjoyed the walk from Hat Hill to Bald Head, you’ll also appreciate the walking tracks to the above three landmarks.
+They are quite similar and also offer fantastic views.